Sanidutta6/HTML_CSS_Assignments/Milestone-1 Exam/README.md

 returns the modified string.
 Otherwise, it returns the original string without any changes.

 ### 6. Vowel Counter:
-We want to count the num#er of vowels in a person's name.
+We want to count the number of vowels in a person's name.
 Given a name as input, the program should iterate through each character in the name, and check if it is a vowel or not.
 If the character is a vowel, it should be counted.

 ### 7. Remove Duplicates: